 Mistake 6: Waiting Until Audit to Prepare

-A $3 million contractor who waits three years to address new government contractor bookkeeping requirements faces a representative remediation bill.
+A contractor who waits three years to address new government contractor bookkeeping requirements is buying all three at once.

 The fix: Build your GovCon accounting infrastructure in the first 90 days after contract award, not in the 90 days before your first audit.
 The investment pays for itself in avoided remediation costs, clean audit outcomes, and accurate billings from day one.